hdShang/arxiv-daily/docs/cs-CL/2025-09-13/papers/250910886v1-culturesynth-a-hierarchical-taxonomy-guided-and-retrieval-augmented-.md

 ---
 layout: default
-title: CultureSynth: A Hierarchical Taxonomy-Guided and Retrieval-Augmented Framework for Cultural Question-Answer Synthesis
+title: "CultureSynth: A Hierarchical Taxonomy-Guided and Retrieval-Augmented Framework for Cultural Question-Answer Synthesis"
 ---

 # CultureSynth: A Hierarchical Taxonomy-Guided and Retrieval-Augmented Framework for Cultural Question-Answer Synthesis